Revisiting the post-glitch relaxation of the 2000 Vela glitch with the neutron star equation of states in the Brueckner and relativistic Brueckner theories: Microscopic EOS and stellar structure

 In the BHF approach, the infinite series of certain diagrams in perturbation expansion for the total energy of the system is embodied in the so-called $G$-matrix operator, which is adopted instead of the bare nucleon interaction (with care taken for double counting of the same contributions).
 The main advantage of the $G$-matrix is that the elements of $G$ do not diverge, as could happen when using a bare nucleon potential.
 Accordingly, one can start the calculation from a realistic nucleon-nucleon potential with no artificial parameters in the approach.

 The $G$-matrix satisfies the Bethe-Goldstone equation:

 with the particle spectrum in BHF approach:

-where $v$ is the bare nucleon potential, and $Q$ is the Pauli operator, which represents the nuclear medium effect. $U(p)$ is the auxiliary self-consistent potential and is determined by the following:
+where $v$ is the bare nucleon potential, and $Q$ is the Pauli operator, which represents the nuclear medium effect.
+Here we remark the bare nucleon mass as $m_{N}$ and neglect the bare mass difference between neutrons and protons. $U(p)$ is the auxiliary self-consistent potential and is determined by the following:

-where $|12\rangle_{A}$ means that the wave function is properly antisymmetrized.
-After several self-consistent iterations of Eqs.
-(5)-(7), the effective interaction matrix $G$ is obtained.
+where $|12\rangle_{A}$ means that the wave function is properly antisymmetrized and $p_{F2}$ denotes the Fermi momentum.
+After several self-consistent iterations of Equations $(5)\negthickspace-\negthickspace(7)$, the effective interaction matrix $G$ is obtained.
 Using this $G$-matrix, the total energy per nucleon can be expressed as follows:

 Following this, the EOS of uniform nuclear matter, pressure $P$ as a function of the density $\rho$, or energy density $\varepsilon$, can be calculated.
 The saturation properties and the symmetry energy parameters are found to be consistent with the empirical constraining bands.
 More results and discussions can be found in \citet{2020PhRvC.101f5801S,2021PhRvC.103c4316S}.